Tyler Hubbard: Solo career (2021–present)

-Since 2021, Hubbard’s bandmate Brian Kelley signalled an intention to record and release solo music while remaining a part of Florida Georgia Line, with the support of Hubbard.
-Simultaneously, Hubbard revealed he would occasionally record collaborations as a solo artist as well.
-The first of these, the single "Undivided" with Tim McGraw, was released on January 13, 2021.
+Hubbard featured on the single "Undivided" with Tim McGraw, released on January 13, 2021.
 He then featured on the song "My Way" with rapper Lathan Warlick.
 Hubbard and Russell Dickerson were both featured on Thomas Rhett's 2022 promotional single "Death Row".

 Hubbard signed a recording contract with EMI Nashville in May 2022 and plans to release a solo album on the label.
 He released his debut solo single "5 Foot 9" later that month.
 On November 4, 2022, Hubbard announced that his debut album would be released on January 27, 2023.
 He co-headlined the halftime show at the 109th Grey Cup in Regina, Saskatchewan alongside Jordan Davis and Josh Ross.

+On February 16, 2024, Hubbard released the single "Wish You Would" and announced that his second album Strong will be released on April 12.
+Also in 2024 he opened for Kane Brown's In The Air Tour.

 Personal life

+In February 2014, Hubbard sustained a back injury in a dirt bike accident.
+Hubbard suffered another dirt bike accident in August 2020, rupturing his Achilles tendon and breaking an ankle bone.

 Hubbard and Hayley Stommel began dating in 2013.
 On September 22, 2014, Hubbard proposed during a helicopter flight.
-They were married in Idaho on July 1, 2015.
+They were married in Sun Valley, Idaho on July 1, 2015.
 The couple have two sons and one daughter.
+During their marriage, Hubbard has written several songs inspired by Stommel, including "5 Foot 9", "Meant to Be", and the Jason Aldean song "You Make It Easy".